IraPelidae/Classical-Nonlinear-Response/README.md

 # Classical Nonlinear Response
 Numerical simulations of classical nonlinear response in a 1d hard rod gas at University of Oxford.

+## Notes
+1. Have been using Visual Studio 19 to complete the project, didn't edit the MakeFile
+2. Using c++ -17 standard (used std::filesystem in main.cpp)

+## Major research goals
+1. Benchmark against linear response of classical hard rod gas
+2. Investigate nonlinear response of classical hard rod gas

+## Minor to-do

+-  Load multiple .csv files in Python using os/glob libraries
+-  ~~Look into multithreading/registering for physics department computing
+-  ~~Code a progress bar during each simulation run

 ## 21/09 - reproduced benchmark + implemented more efficient algorithm

 Implemented new particle evolution idea which doesn't track collisions.
 Simulation now takes ~30s as opposed to ~5 hours!
 Also reproduced Doyon's results in Fig 1. e) and Fig 3. b) exactly!